KelvinHere/Yoga_Milestone_4/README.md

 ## ToDo
 - Create users subscribed to lesson number for lessons created by instructor page
 - add real email to allauth
+## Bugs
+If you close down the browser while buying, the basket is not emptied, you could potentially buy the same item twice